lukaszgryglicki/gha2pg/README.md

 - YYYY-MM-DD
 - HH

-Both next two parameters are optional.
+Both next two parameters are optional:
 - org (if given and non empty '' then only return JSONs matching given org)
 - repo (if given and non empty '' then only return JSONs matching given repo)